midhunbiju/Aras-Mouse-Over-Help/README.md

 1. Log in to Aras as admin.
 2. Navigate to **Administration > ItemTypes** in the TOC and search for the ItemType you would like to add mouseover tips to.
 3. Open the ItemType for editing.
-4. For each property you want to have a mouseover tip, enter the tip text in the "Help Text" field.
+4. For each property, you want to have a mouseover tip, enter the tip text in the "Help Text" field.
 5. Save the ItemType.

 ### Add the form event